espressif/esptool/docs/en/esptool/basic-options.rst

 .. only:: esp8266

     If you have connectivity problems then you can also set baud rates below 115200.
-You can also choose 74880, which is the usual baud rate used by the ESP8266 to output :ref:`boot-log-esp8266` information.
+You can also choose 74880, which is the :ref:`usual baud rate used by the ESP8266 <serial-port-settings>` to output :ref:`boot-log-esp8266` information.

 .. only:: not esp8266